bagbag/tstdl/base/source/process/README.md

   await command.wait();
 } catch (error) {
-  // The error message is populated from stderr console.error(error.message); // "cat: non-existent-file.txt: No such file or directory" }
+  // The error message is populated from stderr console.error((error as Error).message); // "cat: non-existent-file.txt: No such file or directory" }
 ```